Home

 Main symptoms

-One of the main stress symptoms is the fact that under stress blood is being diverted from parts of our body such as the skin, liver, spleen, kidneys, bones, and muscle to the more important parts of the body like the heart, brain, and adrenals.
 In medical terms, this is known as the “diving reflex.”
 When someone is experiencing this, it is a sign that he/she is stressed.
 Usually the skin becomes cold and clammy, a loss of appetite, severe muscular pain, a dry throat, and a more frequent passing of bowls.

-Another stress symptom is an increase in someone’s heart rate.
-Normally, an adult’s heart beats around 50 to 100 times a minute.
 To provide more nutrients throughout the body, the heart beats faster which results in an increased heart rate and the dilation of the blood vessels.
 All of this can lead to chest pain, flushing of the skin, a warm sensation, and palpitation.
-An increased heart rate leads to an elevated blood pressure level, which can result in a headache and in severe cases a heart attack and a collection of fluid in the lungs.

 Also when someone is stressed, his or her body needs more energy so it creates an extra amount of free glucose in the bloodstream.
 The glucose is then stored in the liver and muscles as glycogen, using insulin in the process.

 Cortisol, an important stress induced hormone, breaks down the glycogen into blood glucose, and insulin tries to counteract this excess of glucose in the blood, converting it back into glycogen.
-This cycle repeats itself in peak and drops of blood glucose, provoking instability in your overall body functioning and possibly even in your mood balance.

 Causes And Symptoms Leading To Trouble